Specmatic Insights

 Step 1: Setting Up a Central Contract Repository

 A central contract repository is crucial for maintaining consistency across your API specifications and enabling effective contract testing.
-Here’s how to set it up:
+In this tutorial, we’ll be working with a typical scenario of microservices & microfrontends involving a Backend-for-Frontend (BFF) and a Domain Service.
+Here’s an overview of what we’ll be setting up:

 1. Create a new Git repository named “api-contracts”.

 2. In this repository, create a folder structure to organize your OpenAPI specifications.
-For example:
+For our example, we will do it as follows:

 api-contracts/